New minimum energy efficiency and safety standards for rental properties and rooming houses

 On this page:

-They cover heating, cooling, hot water and shower heads, ceiling insulation and draughtproofing.
-They follow consultation on draft regulations in 2024 and are part of wider electrification regulations for Victoria.
+The new standards cover heating, cooling, hot water, shower heads, ceiling insulation and draughtproofing.
+They follow consultation on draft regulations in 2024 and are part of wider electrification regulations for Victoria

-The new standards may help drive down power bills for renters, keeping their homes more comfortable year-round, and cut emissions.
+The new standards aim to drive down power bills for renters, keeping their homes more comfortable year-round, and reduce emissions. `

 Timing of new energy efficiency standards